 So what is the answer?
 Loose leaf tea is obviously the best solution as less packaging all round.
 But if you really cannot do without a tea bag read on for our update on what the more commercial manufacturers are doing.
-Or go on-line and research, as the situation is changing all the time with more smaller brands ditching plastic as part of their business model.
+Or go on-line and research who is doing what as the situation is changing all the time with numerous ethical and smaller brands ditching plastic as part of their business model.

-There is a way forward, Clipper teas were the first bulk tea producer to make their bags plastic free!
-Not only that but they are still full of fairtrade tea, still unbleached and still sustainably sourced.
+So to kick off!
+Clipper teas were the first bulk tea producer to make their bags plastic free!
+Not only that but they are still full of their 100% fairtrade tea, still unbleached and still sustainably sourced.

-Clipper are unique in that they make their bags from the banana plant ensuring they are sustainable, plastic free, unbleached, and fully compostable as opposed to biodegradable in council waste streams.
+Clipper make their bags from the banana plant ensuring they are sustainable, plastic free, unbleached, and fully compostable as opposed to biodegradable in council waste streams.

 We think this is great news and shows what that a volume tea company can do to make a change for the better as their approach makes their bags less polluting in manufacture than most other producers….

 Thankfully the number of brands selling biodegradable / compostable teabags continues to grow.

 Abel & Cole and Teapigs use SoilOn, a corn-starch which incorporates biomass material (polylactic acid) originating from plants, but is not compostable at home.

 Abel & Cole, Pukka, Teapig, Tetley’s catering range, Twinings pyramid range, Waitrose Duchy range, and the COOP all now use biodegradable bags, with the COOP being the firat supermarket to make their own label teabags biodegradeable.